 - Understand empty nesting may affect the way couples connect.
-Connection can be understood by three criterion: availability, responsiveness, and engagement.
+Connection can be understood by three criteria: availability, responsiveness, and engagement.

 - Understand flexibility will be key to thriving.
 Learning to share your family and your time will go a long way toward being able to find contentment and joy in the empty nest phase of marriage.